chmullens/Unusual_pricing/README.md

 2. Model preprocessing and pipeline
    1. One-hot encode our categorical variables
    2. Log-transform price (keeping it basic)
+   3. Generate time-weighting variable
-   3. Fit model (weighted to focus on recent prices
+   4. Fit model (weighted to focus on recent prices